palaseus/Adrenochain/docs/PERFORMANCE.md

-# GoChain Performance Optimization Guide
+# adrenochain Performance Optimization Guide

 ## Overview

-This guide provides comprehensive strategies and best practices for optimizing performance across all GoChain components.
+This guide provides comprehensive strategies and best practices for optimizing performance across all adrenochain components.
 Performance optimization is crucial for maintaining high throughput, low latency, and efficient resource utilization in production environments.

 ## Table of Contents